CTFEDs/Global-Accessibility-Awareness-Day-2017/activities.md

 People with visual disabilities that use screen readers hear the page in the order of the HTML source of the page.
 People with cognitive disabilities need clear and consistent presentation of information.

-* Check your Page(s) to make sure elements will be read by screen readers in the correct order.
-* Disable the page's stylesheets and compare the order of elements before and after.
+* Disable stylesheets and compare the order of elements before and after.

 ## Surf The Web With A Screen Reader